alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 People in charge must meet with those they have wronged, explore what happened, and make necessary amends.

-### Restorative Practice Principles
+## 8. Restorative Practice Principles in this Code of Conduct

-1. Focuses on harms rather than rules or persons and the consequent needs of victims, offenders and communities.
+1. Focuses on harms rather than the intention of wrongdoers.
+2. Prioritises persons affected and the consequent needs of victims and safety in communities.
-2. Addresses obligations of the offender resulting from those harms, as well as the team/community’s obligations to both victims and offenders.
+3. Addresses obligations of the wrongdoer resulting from those harms, as well as the team/community’s obligations to both victims and wrongdoers.
-3. Uses inclusive, collaborative processes.
-4. Involves all individuals (victims, offenders, parents, students, staff, and faculty) who have a legitimate stake in a given situation.
+4. Creates opportunity for all individuals, who have a legitimate stake in a given situation, to be heard and their concerns addressed.
-5. Seeks to right the wrongs that have been done so that victims feel safe and valued, and offenders feel restored to the team/community
+5. Seeks to right the wrongs that have been done so that victims feel safe and valued, and wrongdoers feel restored to the team/community
+6. Uses inclusive, collaborative processes giving fair opportunity to right the wrongs.

-### Restorative Disciplines
+## 9. Restorative Disciplines

-1. Acknowledges that relationships are central to the team building
+1. Acknowledges that trust, safe space and relationships are central to community building.
-2. Must establish policies and procedures that handle incident reports in a way that strengthens relationships
+2. Must establish policies and procedures that handle incident reports in a way that strengthens relationships.
 3. Focuses on harms done rather than rules broken.
 4. Gives voice to the person who has been harmed.
 5. Engages in collaborative problem solving